-Investors in Children, Young Carers Charter, working with the eXtreme Group (Investors in Children) to improve accessibility, Sainsbury’s Gold Mark for PE as well as achieving the Physical Education and Sport quality Mark with Distinction are but a few of our achievements on our journey from 2015 – 2017.
-We have outstanding School Councillors and Buddies and a strong staff team who have steered our children through life without levels into a new National Curriculum.
+Investing in Children, Young Carers’ Charter, working with the eXtreme Group (Investing in Children) to improve accessibility, Sainsbury’s Gold Mark for PE as well as achieving the Physical Education and Sport Quality Mark with Distinction are but a few of our achievements on our journey from 2015 – 2018.

 We have always had a good relationship with the two local childminders and together recently looked at the facilities in and around Tow Law.
 We all recognised that these are limited, especially when you look at SAFE areas for our very youngest residents to play.
-During the school holidays, we are now opening the school to allow the Childminders to bring their children to TLMPS to access our facilities.
+Therefore, during the school holidays, we are now opening the school to allow the childminders to bring their children to TLMPS to access our facilities.

-In May 2017, our Year 6 pupils took their end of KS2 SATs.
-They worked hard and Miss Mawson and I are very proud of their results.
-We worked with three secondary schools, Wolsingham School and Community College, Parkside Academy and the Academy Consett on a clear transition programme for pupils and we wish them well fort the next phase of their education.
-We also took part in the Wolsingham Eurovision evening.
+In May 2018, our Year 6 pupils took their end of KS2 SATs.
+They worked hard and Miss Mawson and I were very proud of their results.
+Our current Year 6 are working extremely hard and reaping the rewards of their positive attitude towards all aspects of education.

 We have listened to the views of parents regarding the gate to the yard beside my office which has been fitted with a stop plate as well as allocating £1,000 to extending the reading book provision within the school.